-Alcohol and Other Drugs Policy (Under review at the time of publication)
+Alcohol and Other Drugs Policy

-The possession, consumption, manufacture, sale, and/or distribution of alcohol, medical marijuana, illicit drugs and/or illicit drug paraphernalia are prohibited.
+The possession, consumption, manufacture, sale, and/or distribution of alcohol, marijuana in any form, illicit drugs and/or illicit drug paraphernalia are prohibited.
 This policy applies to:

-- All university facilities, grounds, property, and universitysanctioned events. - All persons whether or not they are a member of the University community. - Individuals of all ages, even though they may be of legal age to consume or possess alcohol. - Medical marijuana cardholders.
+- all university facilities, grounds, property, and university-sanctioned events. - all persons whether or not they are a member of the University community. - individuals of all ages, even though they may be of legal age to consume or possess alcohol. - · medical marijuana cardholders.